-- 2050, MaaS may be rolled out in more rural areas with less of an urban focus. - Parking and kerb space management: These platforms provide consumers with information and app-based payment functions to reduce the traditional problems associated with finding and paying for parking or in the case of freight, loading / unloading. - By 2030, parking and kerb space management platforms may be widely implemented enabling highway authorities to generate new sources of revenue from managing kerb space as a valuable resource.
-Parking and kerb space could be integrated into MaaS and used by freight and logistics operators and utilised by AV services. - Digital-as-a-mode: The use of digital connectivity to reduce / remove the need to travel can be referred to as 'digital as a mode'.
-Digital access to work, education and healthcare provides for similar opportunities without physical movement. - As an increasing proportion of the population become digitally literate there may be greater use of digital as a mode. - More services could be available digitally in 2030 and 2050, with people accessing leisure, healthcare, education and employment more via digital means.
-Rural areas should see improved digital services by 2030 and continued to 2050 as digital access becomes increasingly more important. - Operator-focused freight models: Operatorfocused freight and logistics models (i.e. accessed online, in-vehicle or through mobile devices) offer operators easier access to real-time and price transparent freight and logistics services.
+Parking and kerb space management: These platforms provide consumers with information and app-based payment functions to reduce the traditional problems associated with finding and paying for parking or in the case of freight, loading /

+By 2030, parking and kerb space management platforms may be widely implemented enabling highway authorities to generate new sources of revenue from managing kerb space as a valuable resource.
+Parking and kerb space could be integrated into MaaS and used by freight and logistics operators and utilised by AV services.
+Digital-as-a-mode: The use of digital connectivity to reduce / remove the need to travel can be referred to as 'digital as a mode'.
+Digital access to work, education and healthcare provides for similar opportunities without physical movement.

+As an increasing proportion of the population become digitally literate there may be greater use

+More services could be available digitally in 2030 and 2050, with people accessing leisure, healthcare, education and employment more via digital means.
+Rural areas should see improved digital services by 2030 and continued to 2050 as digital access becomes increasingly more

+Operator-focused freight models: Operatorfocused freight and logistics models (i.e. accessed online, in-vehicle or through mobile devices) offer operators easier access to real-time and price transparent freight and logistics services.
 In turn, data-driven models improve supply chain visibility and asset utilisation for operators through the likes of integrated fleet management systems.